Room Hire – Terms & Conditions

 Regular bookings must be cancelled one month in advance.

 In addition to the hire fee, a $700 Bond is payable on collection of the keys for daytime functions.
-A bond of $1200 is applied to evening functions for the Flynn Community Hall, Holt Neighbourhood Hall and the Weston Neighbourhood Hall and $1,000 for the WCCC Hall.
+A bond of $1200 is applied to evening functions for the Flynn Community Hall, Holt Neighbourhood Hall, Weston Neighbourhood Hall and the WCCC Hall.
 This must be provided in cash or EFTPOS when a hirer picks up the keys.
 Payments by credit cards attract a fee of 1%.
 Bond will be refunded when keys are returned, subject to confirmation of the condition of the Hall and facilities.
 The bond will not be returned if there is any damage to the Hall or facilities, or if the Hall, including kitchen and bathrooms, are not left in a clean and tidy condition.
 Hirers will be issued with a checklist and are requested to record any issues with the condition of the Hall at the beginning or end of the hire.
 Bond will be refunded on the following Thursday after the event, once there is NO complaint registered to ACT Environment Protection regarding Noise from the party.

 Hirers must adhere to the nominated booking times and start and vacate promptly at the end of the booking time.
 Extra times used, will be charged accordingly on a casual hourly hire rate.